sakibj/viz/README.md

-Icepiration Global Calendar tech asset repository.
+Vizness card application repository.
 Flask App in development.

 To get set up on the project: